Telling Stories for Common Sense Zero-Shot Action Recognition

 Next, we manually check the sentences for each class.
 If we find a mismatch between the article and the action class, as was the case with the ``draw sword" example, we do a manual search to pick the most relevant article from other sources such as \textit{Wikipedia}.
 However, these alternative articles do not tend to contain the sequence of steps and hence need more manual intervention to order the sentences into a sequence of steps.

 We finally clean each story by re-arranging the sentences in sequential order and removing irrelevant sentences.
 In total, we had 6 people who manually cleaned the descriptions after the initial stage of noisy collection and a further 10 who verified the descriptions.
 This was done using the Prolific\footnote{\url{https://www.prolific.co/}} platform.
 The time taken for the cleaning Stories for UCF101, HMDB51 and Kinetics was 7.2 hours, 3.3 hours and 25.3 hours on average respectively.
 We followed this process to create a dataset of these textual representations for classes in UCF101, HMDB51, Olympics, and Kinetics-400, as they are the most commonly used datasets for ZS action recognition.
-Detailed descriptions of each class can be found in the \url{https://github.com/kini5gowda/Stories}.